obophenotype/cephalopod-ontology/README.md

 <コ:彡 An ontology of cephalopod anatomy and traits Ｃ:。ミ
 ```

+This is the GitHub repository for CEPH.
+The OWL source for the ontology lives here, as well as the tracker.

+For general browsing, see some of the options on [The OBO page for CEPH](http://obofoundry.org/ontology/ceph.html).

 The ontology is available from

   http://purl.obolibrary.org/obo/ceph.owl

+You can use this URL for browsing in Protege, or for using in computational processing (see above for general casual browsing)

 You can find the source files in the [src/ontology/](https://github.com/obophenotype/cephalopod-ontology/tree/master/src/ontology) directory.